-- Add the maple syrup, nondairy milk, softened coconut oil, vanilla extract, and molasses if using, and process until the mixture is as smooth as you can get it, stopping to scrape down the sides as needed.
+Add the maple syrup, nondairy milk, softened coconut oil, vanilla extract, and molasses if using, and process until the mixture is as smooth as you can get it, stopping to scrape down the sides as needed.

-- Set the dough in the fridge to chill for 10 minutes.
-Meanwhile, preheat the oven to 350 degrees Fahrenheit and lightly grease two baking sheets (I line and then grease them for easier cleanup).
+Set the dough in the fridge to chill for 10 minutes.
+Meanwhile, preheat the oven to 350 degrees Fahrenheit and lightly grease two baking sheets or line with parchment paper.

-- Bake for 10-12 minutes or until the edges of the cookies are just starting to turn golden.
+Bake for 10-12 minutes or until the edges of the cookies are just starting to turn golden.
 Do not overbake!
 The cookies will firm up when they cool.
 If using two baking sheets, switch their positions halfway through baking.

 - Let the cookies cool for a couple of minutes before carefully removing them and transferring them to a cooling rack to cool completely.

-Update: I tested this recipe with gluten-free all-purpose flour in place of the whole wheat pastry flour, for gluten-free vegan oatmeal raisin cookies!
+GLUTEN-FREE: I tested this recipe with gluten-free all-purpose flour in place of the whole wheat pastry flour, for gluten-free vegan oatmeal raisin cookies!
 The substitution worked pretty well.
-I recommend adding an additional tablespoon of flour for best results.
-I used this flour blend.
-I actually prefer Bob's Red Mill gf flour usually, but I had to use up this bag first.
 You may also need to use oats that are certified gluten-free.

 HEMP SEEDS: An older version of this recipe used hemp seeds in place of 1/2 cup of walnuts.
 It's a great change-up if you have hemp seeds on hand, adding even more buttery texture and a little bit of earthy flavor.